shamin/webpack-sass-bootstrap-boilerplate/README.md

 - jQuery 3.3.1
 - Popper.js
 - Webpack Dev Server
+- Generates `gzip` of both css and js files

 ## Check Out Our Documentation
 If you want to check out our official documentation, just click [here](https://shaminmeerankutty.github.io/webpack-sass-bootstrap-boilerplate/).